Notes on the Geography of Singapore: Colonial Singapore

 The same bend of the river.
 It's Clarke Quay, named in 1896 for Andrew Clarke, governor of the Straits Settlements, 1873-5.
 It was originally used to unload firewood, but it reopened in 1993 as a "festival village."

-We all know about architects striving to blend harmoniously with the neighborhood.
+We all know about architects striving to blend a new blend into an existing neighborhood.
 Case in point: this theater.

 Saved for last: St. Andrew's Cathedral, consecrated 1870.